PrestaShop/docs/src/content/1.7/faq/i-need-help.md

 - The [User's guide](https://doc.prestashop.com/display/PS17/User+Guide) if you are a user

 {{% notice tip %}}
 If you are a developer and you think there is a missing item in the Developer documentation, consider [creating an issue on the Documentation Repository](https://github.com/PrestaShop/docs/issues).
-This will help us planning what to do to improve it.
+This will help us discuss what to do to improve it.
 {{% /notice %}}

 If you need help with your shop or third-party modules, please have a look at the PrestaShop Company's [support plans](https://www.prestashop.com/support).